radekstepan/release-log/README.md

 *   **JIRA Integration:**
     *   Automatically extracts JIRA ticket IDs (e.g., `PROJ-123`) from commit messages.
     *   Appends JIRA ID to commit messages in the changelog if not already present.
-    *   Deduplicates entries based on JIRA ticket ID, keeping the message from the oldest *kept* commit for that ticket (respecting `commitFilter`).
+    *   Includes all relevant commits, even if multiple commits share the same JIRA ticket ID within a release (respecting `commitFilter`).
 *   **Issue Number Extraction:** Extracts issue numbers (e.g., `123` from `(#123)`) from commit messages into the `CommitEntry.issue` field.
 *   **GitHub Integration:** Generates links to commits, tags, and comparisons if a `githubRepoUrl` is provided for changelog generation.
 *   **File Operations:**